High availability (HA)

 Percona 8 Installation for RHEL 8 and Rocky Linux 8

-First of all, it is necessary to have the Percona repository installed in all the nodes of the environment in order to be able to install the Percona server packages later on.
+First of all, it is necessary to have the Percona repository installed on all nodes in the environment to be able to later install the Percona server packages.

-Open a terminal window with root rights or as root user.
-You are solely responsible for this key.
-The following instructions indicate whether you should run instructions on all devices, on some devices or on one device in particular, please pay attention to the statements.
+A terminal window with root rights or as root user must be opened.
+You are solely responsible for such password.
+The following instructions indicate whether you should execute instructions on all devices, on some, or on one in particular, pay attention to the statements.

 yum install -y https://repo.percona.com/yum/percona-release-latest.noarch.rpm